renatols-jf/spboot-chassi/README.md

 require greater effort.
 Be it as it may, the snapshot is also not supported yet.
 This is not related to the standard NIO Thread pool.

+This was built and tested using Java 21 and Spring Boot 3.2.2.
+A Java 11 version with Sprint 2.x.x is planned.

 # What is this project?
 This is an implementation of a microservice's chassis pattern for spring boot applications.
 It deals with a few common concerns for distributed